yoonjohn/de-schema-wizard/docs/readme-ext/detailed.md

 For illustrative purposes, consider a zip of PDF files that contain XML.
 Schema Wizard will first detect and parse the zip file, extracting all of the PDF files.
 Then, it will iterate through the extracted files.
 For each PDF, it uses Tika to extract the embedded text, and then it parses this content as if it were a plain text XML file.

+### Main Types
+When parsing has been completed, all values will be classified as a number or string field.
+This is considered a main type.

+### Detail Types
+Each main type has associated detail types:
+* Number - integer, decimal, exponent
+* String - boolean, term (no spaces), phrase (contains spaces)

 ## Interpretation Engine

 ### Domains